Larry Pigue Obituary (2020) - The Daily Herald

 Larry Pigue, 74, longtime resident of Marshall County, died Tuesday at Marshall Medical Center.

-A graveside service will be conducted Saturday at 1:00 P.M. in Friendship Cemetery with Rick Rolin officiating.
+A graveside service were conducted Saturday at 1:00 P.M. in Friendship Cemetery with Rick Rolin officiating.

 Oakes & Nichols Funeral Directors are assisting the family with arrangements and condolences can be extended online at www.oakesandnichols.com